-Massively scalable, Azure Storage can meet the most demanding data storage requirements for today’s applications.
+Massively scalable, Azure Storage can meet the most demanding data storage requirements for today’s applications, including use cases such as big data.
 In addition to offering such scalable storage, the Azure Storage service also provides secure data storage by encrypting all data that is written to the service.
 By offering fine-grained control over access to the data, Azure Storage also makes it easy to control such access.

 Data housed in Azure Storage is essentially accessible from everywhere in the world via HTTP or HTTPS.
 However, Microsoft also offers several SDKs for Azure Storage, in several languages, including .NET, Java, Node.js, and many others.
 Microsoft also offers a mature REST API and scripting abilities in Azure PowerShell and in Azure CLI.
 GUI access is also provided via the Azure portal and by Azure Storage Explorer.

 Azure Storage can essentially be broken down into five key data services, including Azure Blobs, Azure Files, Azure Queues, Azure Tables, and Disk Storage.
 Azure Blobs offers a scalable object store for storing text and binary data, while Azure Files offers managed file shares that can be used for cloud and on-premises deployments.
 Azure Queues is a messaging store that is used to facilitate reliable messaging among application components.
 Azure Tables is a NoSQL store used for “schemaless” storage of structured data.
 Disk Storage offers unmanaged and managed disks that are used by virtual machines.